osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-embed are for the daw embedded window option.

-Makefile-embed6432-drag is for a drag and drop embedded window version.
+Makefile-embed6432-drag and Makefile-embed-drag are for a drag and drop embedded window version that enables dragging and dropping ino he daws embedded window for Linux Reaper, Linux Tracktion and Linux Bitwig (not Linux Ardour).

 Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some daw's.